Semperdecus/GameReviewer/README.md

 # GameReviewer
 Software that crawls through IGN and MetaCritics to find reviews of your favorite game.

-This project is made for an assignment of the course DPI6 offered by Fontys University of Applied Science.
-The main goal of this course is to become more familiar with different design patterns.

 *Demo:* [youtube](https://www.youtube.com/watch?v=uhkr03vw8hQ)

 ## Used technologies